 I can't think of a better food for the cold days upon us than a big bowl of comforting chili.
 There is something special about the heat of chile peppers that has a rightful place in this stew.
 Chili is a great dish for bringing people together and it can feed a crowd very easily.
 This recipe can be doubled or tripled.
-It's perfect for when you have group of friends over for game-watching on Super Bowl Sunday.
+It's perfect for when you have a group of friends over for game-watching.
 The best part about a recipe like this is that it can be prepared in advance and simply reheated when it's time to serve.
 No one needs to slave away at the stove and miss watching the game.

 Chiles, specifically chile powder or dried chiles, are the key ingredients in making a robust and flavorful chili.
 But I go further than that and jazz things up with a combination of fresh peppers in varying stages of hotness.
-I like poblanos for their grassy flavor, red bell for their sweetness, cubanelle for their mild fresh flavor, and jalapeños for the kick.
+I like different colors of bell peppers for their sweetness and jalapeños for their kick.
 I broil the peppers until their skins blacken and blister.
 Not only does this step add flavor, it's nicer to eat the chili once the peppers have had their papery skins removed.
 The hotness of the jalapeños is also tamed by broiling, so the chili doesn't scream hot, but instead it hums.

 Rather than the typical ground beef, I use boneless, skinless chicken thighs, cut up into small chunks.
 Don't get me wrong, classic beef chili is great, but this one made with chicken is just as good, even tastier.
 Searing the meat produces a brown film on the bottom of the pan, which once scraped up into the sauce, adds lots of flavor to the finished chili.
-The spices are pretty much classic Tex-Mex: coriander, cumin, oregano, and epazote, which is a classic herb in Mexican cuisine.
-It has a unique flavor almost like a cross between citrus and anise.
+The spices are pretty much classic Tex-Mex: coriander, cumin, and oregano, which is a classic herb in Mexican cuisine.

 When everyone is good and hungry and ready for chili, let them serve themselves buffet-style right from the pot.
 Offer a wide selection of toppings, such as tortilla chips, shredded cheese, sour cream, cubed avocado, cilantro, and lime wedges.
 And for those who like their chili very spicy and hot, I like to offer a few different hot sauces.
 People can customize their bowl of chili any way they want.
 I just love all the possibilities in a bowl of chili!